 If any references your babysitter gives seem to be uncertain about their abilities, it's probably a sign that they do a less than stellar job.

 You want to hire a babysitter who is an all-around good person.
 This doesn't necessarily mean that you need to be a prude.
-But if you look on your babysitter's Facebook and their entire profile is pictures of them partying, drinking, or engaging in other behaviors that are considered less than respectable, you should proceed with caution.
+If you look on your babysitter's Facebook and their entire profile is pictures of them partying, drinking, or engaging in other behaviors that are considered less than respectable, you should proceed with caution.
 After all, your regular babysitter is going to be one of the role models in your child's life.
-You want someone who is mature, dependable, and going to be a good influence on your kid.
+You want someone who is mature, dependable, and going to be a good influence on your child.

 Now you should have a detailed idea of what to look for in a good babysitter.

 The overall kind of sitter you want to look for is someone who enjoys spending time with your child, and who your child likes as well.
-They should be a good problem solver, detail-oriented, and should always have the safety and wellbeing of your kid at the forefront of their mind.
+They should be a good problem solver, detail-oriented, and should always have the safety and wellbeing of your children at the forefront of their mind.

 Now that you know the signs of a good babysitter, you might also want to know some of the warning signs of a bad one!
 Check out my article – Warning Signs of A Bad Babysitter (18 Red Flags to Watch Out For!)